 Section 3.3 The special purposes of the African National Women’s Organization (ANWO) is to act as an instrument for the mass mobilization of African women for pursuit of their interests as oppressed subjects of colonialism.
 The pursuit of the economic, social, and political emancipation of African women is a vital part of the struggle to free the African nation and defeat white power/capitalism/colonialism.

-Section 4.1 The ANWO is organized as a separate association but subject to the supervision of the African Socialist International , African Women’s Commission and International Central Committee.
+Section 4.1 The ANWO is organized as a separate association but subject to the supervision of the African Socialist International and the International Central Committee.